Javan

-Javan is also found in apocalyptic literature in the Book of Daniel, 8:21-22 and 11:2, in reference to the King of Greece (יון)—most commonly interpreted as a reference to Alexander the Great.
+Javan is also found in apocalyptic literature in the Book of Daniel, 8:21-22 and 11:2, about the King of Yawan—most commonly interpreted as a reference to Alexander the Great.

 While Javan is generally associated with the ancient Greeks and Greece (cf. Gen. 10:2, Dan.
 8:21, Zech.
-9:13, etc.), his sons (as listed in Genesis 10) have usually been associated with locations in the Northeastern Mediterranean Sea and Anatolia: Elishah Magna Graecia, Tarshish (Tarsus in Cilicia, but after 1646 often identified with Tartessus in Spain), Kittim (modern Cyprus), and Dodanim (alt.
+9:13, etc.), his sons (as listed in Genesis 10) have usually been associated with locations in the Northeastern Mediterranean Sea and Anatolia: Elishah (Cyprus), Tarshish (Tarsus in Cilicia, but after 1646 often identified with Tartessus in Spain), Kittim (also Cyprus), and Dodanim (alt.
 1 Chron.
 1:7 'Rodanim,' the island of Rhodes, west of modern Turkey between Cyprus and the mainland of Greece).